-ZAP’s CEO Garth Laird talks to Rick Bawcum, CEO and founder of CIMATRI, to discuss the current state of data, analytics, and BI in the field of non-profits and professional member associations.
-A US-based ZAP sales partner and ISV, CIMATRI are experts in this particular market and Rick raises some key issues for businssses in any sector looking to extract value and insight from multiple data sources.
+ZAP’s CEO Garth Laird talks to Rick Bawcum, CEO and founder of CIMATRI, to discuss the current state of data, analytics, and Business intelligence (BI) in the field of non-profits and professional member associations.
+A US-based ZAP sales partner and ISV, Cimatri is an expert in this particular market and Rick raises some key issues for businesses in any sector looking to extract value and insight from multiple data sources.

 All professional membership associations suffer from a common problem of not being able to get data in an analytics form out of their systems.
 They tend to be using what I refer to as best-of-breed systems: they'll pick this application for that, and another application for something after that, and another application for something after that.
 I saw a common problem there from my background in data and analytics.
 So we went looking for a solution that would allow us to not use the old school ETL setup because that’s so labor-intensive.
 Instead, I was looking for a data hub and an automated ELT and data warehouse approach, and ZAP kind of came to the fore in that evaluation.

-In terms of IT, what are the similarities and differences for a professional membership association compared to commercial businesses?
-It sounds like there’s commonality in terms of to having disparate systems.
+Garth: In terms of IT, what are the similarities and differences for a professional membership association compared to commercial businesses?
+It sounds like there’s a commonality in terms of having disparate systems.

 But association management systems are fundamentally CRMs.
 In fact, in several of them, the underlying architecture is often Microsoft Dynamics (Dynamics 365 Sales or Dynamics CRM), or it's Salesforce or one of the other common CRM systems.
 With these comes an important customer question: “how do we connect those systems to a data warehousing structure and an analytics structure?”
 Not only is there some vocabulary and taxonomy that we work carefully through with associations, but they also need all their systems customized to their specific needs.

-Would it be fair to say that an association might have – especially if they’ve been going a long time – legacy data sources?
-Customized Dynamics modules, for example that are very specific to them?
+Garth: Would it be fair to say that an association might have – especially if they’ve been going a long time – legacy data sources?
+Customized Dynamics modules, for example, that are very specific to them?

 You know, there are lots of tools out there for analyzing web traffic but connecting that data to the profile of the customer (or association member) that's using the website, and analyzing their overall behaviors, that's the real challenge.